Seed Starting: It’s Easy!

 Seed Starting Tips

-Start seeds indoors February or March so plants will be ready to go into the garden in May.
-(See our list below on when to start which varieties, indoors and outdoors.)
+Start seeds indoors February or March so plants will be ready to go into the garden in May, which aligns with typical Hudson Valley frost timelines.

 - Use clean containers with drainage holes